DarkCat09/python-aternos/docs/howto/server.md

 serv.fetch()
 print('Server is', serv.status)  # Server is online
 ```
-But this method is **not** a good choice if you want to get real-time updates.
+But this method is **not** a good choice if you want to get *real-time* updates.
-Read [How-To 6: Real-time updates](websocket) about WebSockets API
+Read [How-To 6: Real-time updates](/howto/websocket) about WebSockets API
 and use it instead of refreshing data in a while-loop.

 ## Countdown
 Aternos stops a server when there are no players connected.
-You can get remained time in seconds using `serv.countdown`.
+You can get the remained time in seconds using `serv.countdown`.

 For example:
 ```python